lmu-kitso/lmukitso_website/content/authors/ilka/_index.md

 ---
 # Display name
-title: Kira Vordermark
+title: Ilka Klose

 # Full Name (for SEO)
-first_name: Kira
+first_name: Ilka
-last_name: Vordermark
+last_name: Klose

 # Is this the primary user of the site?
 superuser: false